 The Q80R is an excellent TV for use as a PC monitor.
 It has a very low input lag and it reacts instantly to your actions.
 The response time is very fast and thus only a small blur trail follows fast-moving content.
 It can display proper chroma 4:4:4 and has decent viewing angles that deliver a uniform image at the edges when you sit up close.
 As a VA panel, this TV appears to be immune to temporary image retention or permanent burn-in.

-The Samsung Q80R's design is excellent.
+The Samsung Q80's design is excellent.
 Its body is very similar to the Q70R, except for the metallic borders and the stand, which are different.
 The stand provides good support for the TV and the back of the legs are hollow to provide a path for cable management.
-However, the Q80R wobbles significantly more than the Q70R when nudged.
-The Q80R is a very thin TV and it will not stick out much if you decide to wall-mount it.
-Unfortunately, it's not compatible with a no-gap wall mount to put it flush to the wall.
+However, the TV wobbles significantly more than the Q70R when nudged.
+The Q80R is a very thin TV and it won't stick out much if you decide to wall-mount it.
+Unfortunately, its not compatible with a no-gap wall mount to put it flush to the wall.
 The build quality is excellent, and you should have no issues with it.

 The borders of the TV look nice and the bezel is very thin.
 The borders are made of metal and have a slightly lighter tint than the Q70R.